 - Are you injured?
 It’s rare for bikers to escape a motorcycle accident unscathed.
 The chances are you suffered serious injuries during your collision and a personal injury claim can help compensate for these.

 - Do you have medical expenses?
-Medical expenses are typically very costly, which is why these often make up the bulk of motorcycle accident claims.
-If you have medical expenses and someone else was at fault for your accident, the law recognizes that you shouldn’t have to pay for these.
+Medical expenses are typically very costly, which is why these often make up the bulk of motorcycle collision claims.
+If you have medical expenses and someone else was at fault for your traffic collision, the law recognizes that you shouldn’t have to pay for these.

 - Are you missing work?
 Typically after a motorcycle accident, the victim’s injuries are so severe they cannot immediately return to work.
 Accident claims can also compensate you for these losses when someone else caused the crash.